ZeratuuLL/Reinforcement-Learning/README.md

 # Reinforcement-Learning
 This is a repository where I save my own explorations of reinforcement learning.
 Here are the brief introductions for the projects.
   * Navigation: A robot walks in a square world collecting yellow banana whose reward is +1 and avoiding blue banana whose reward is -1.
 Implemented algorithms are original DQN (Deep Q-Learning), Dual-DQN and Prioritized DQN.
 This is also a part of the [Deep Reinforcement Learning NanoDegree of Udacity](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).
+  * Continuous Control: There are three different environments.
+One thing common among them is that their action spaces are continuous so DQN cannot be applied directly.
+Please find more detailed information inside this folder.
+This is also a part of the [Deep Reinforcement Learning NanoDegree of Udacity](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).